 Do you have trouble remembering birthdays?
-Pentecost Prayers can help you remember a very special one, the birthday of our Church!
+Prayers to the Holy Spirit, can help you remember a very special one, the birthday of our Church at Pentecost!

 When the Holy Spirit came to the Upper Room where the disciples and the Blessed Mother were praying on Pentecost, ten days after our Lord’s Ascension into Heaven, it was with great power, in the form of a driving wind and "tongues as of fire" (Acts 2:3) descending on each of them.

 (This is depicted in the artwork by Anthonis Van Dyck above in which the Holy Spirit appears as a dove at the top of this painting.)

 The Holy Spirit (also referred to in older texts and prayer books as the Holy Ghost) immediately transformed the timid disciples on Pentecost and enabled them to proclaim Christ’s Word with apostolic zeal!

 They now fully understood the significance of our Lord’s Passion: Namely, that His death and resurrection made it possible for them, and indeed for all of us, to join Him in His Heavenly kingdom in Eternal Life, not in some Earthly kingdom for Israel.

 The disciples started speaking boldly about God in languages that they didn't even know, much to the amazement of those who heard them, devout Jews staying in Jerusalem "from every nation under heaven" (Acts 2:5) for the feast of Pentecost.
 (Pentecost was celebrated at that time as a harvest feast as well as a commemoration of Moses' having received the Jewish law on Mount Sinai.)

 In addition, about 3000 people were baptized that day after hearing St. Peter’s passionate message calling for repentance and conversion

 (Acts 2:14-41).
 This was coming from the man who had denied Christ three times less than two months earlier!